MLOps-OpenAPI/arch-diagrams/use-cases/11-model-eval.md

-# Use Case 10: Model test and evaluation
+# Use Case 11: Model evaluation

 ## Description

-As a test engineer, I want models evaluated so that I can have confidence in their results.
+As a test engineer, I want tests evaluated so that I can provide evidence that model results meet user requirements.

 ## Inputs

-Trained model;
-Test strategy;
+Evaluation strategy;
-Test plan;
-Test data
+Test results

 ## Output

-Model test report
+Evaluation results;
+Plan of Actions and Milestones entries

 ```mermaid